thirdweb-dev/typescript-sdk/etc/sdk.api.md

     to: string;
 }

-// Warning: (ae-internal-missing-underscore) The name "getBYOCRegistryAddress" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "getContractAddressByChainId" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function getBYOCRegistryAddress(): string;
+export function getContractAddressByChainId(chainId: SUPPORTED_CHAIN_ID | ChainId.Hardhat, contractName: keyof typeof CONTRACT_ADDRESSES[SUPPORTED_CHAIN_ID]): string;

-// Warning: (ae-internal-missing-underscore) The name "getContractAddressByChainId" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "getContractPublisherAddress" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export function getContractAddressByChainId(chainId: SUPPORTED_CHAIN_ID | ChainId.Hardhat, contractName: keyof typeof CONTRACT_ADDRESSES[SUPPORTED_CHAIN_ID]): string;
+export function getContractPublisherAddress(): string;

 // @public
 export function getNativeTokenByChainId(chainId: ChainId): NativeToken;